Healthy Spaghetti Sauce Marinara

 Having a simple, healthy spaghetti sauce that is quick to become your new weekday vegetable marinara sauce.
 This is key to keeping things moving in the kitchen.
-My Vegetable Tomato Marinara Sauce is a great staple to keep around – make a big batch and freeze in smaller portions to have on hand.
+My Healthy Spaghetti Sauce is a great staple to keep around – make a big batch and freeze in smaller portions to have on hand.
 And for those of you with kiddos who may not want to “see” all the veggies, you can puree it and voila!
 Vegetables eaten and everyone’s happy.

 My Healthy Spaghetti sauce is perfect for all sorts of occasions.
 You can use it for an easy weeknight dinner, to impress a date, or store in your freezer for later use.

 To make this nutritious sauce, start by sautéing garlic, onion, carrots, and zucchini in oil until tender, about 5-6 minutes.
 Add in the Italian seasoning and crushed red pepper and cook 30 seconds more.
 Next, stir in the tomato paste and continue cooking one minute more.
 Finally, stir in the crushed tomatoes and soy sauce, reduce the heat to low, and simmer for about an hour.

 Once cooking time is complete, season with salt and pepper.
 At this point you can either leave the sauce as is, or you can use an immersion blender and puree the mixture into a smooth consistency.
 Spoon on top of your noodles and enjoy my Healthy Spaghetti Sauce!